 Like most people, my To-Be-Read list is out of control!
 If I’m not trying to conquer that outside of work, I’m probably enjoying a craft beer or a classic movie.

-Hellooooo- I’m Haley and a librarian at the Central Library.
-I’m a binge reader- where I’m reading non-stop for weeks at a time then taking just as many weeks off from reading.
+Hi!
+My name is Haley and I’m a librarian at the East Side Library.
+I’m a binge reader- reading non-stop for weeks at a time then taking just as many weeks off from reading.
 I love hearing what others are reading and why they like or don’t like books.
 It makes me so excited for people to be passionate about books, whether they love the book or not.

 Hello!
 I am the newest Adult Services librarian at Franklin Library.
 I’ve been an avid reader for as long as I can remember and it is pretty rare that I don’t have a book in my bag or one pulled up on my phone.
 (Thanks Libby!)
 I love love love talking books with anyone who will listen.
 My mom and I have an informal book club at this point, always chatting about what we’ve been reading during our pandemic phone dates.